Operational interpretation of the vacuum and process matrices for identical particles: Identical particles

 where $:U^{\otimes k}:$ is the normal ordering of $U^{\otimes k}$.

-Given the Fock spaces and actions of instruments in all gates, a process matrix is defined in the same way as in Section~\ref{Sec:StateOfTheArt}, according to Eq.~(\ref{eq:VerovatnocaPrekoProcesMatrice}).
-In the field theory case, the process matrix maps the tensor product of output Fock spaces for all gates into the tensor product of input Fock spaces for all gates.
+Given the capped Fock spaces and actions of instruments in all gates, a process matrix is defined in the same way as in Section~\ref{Sec:StateOfTheArt}, according to Eq.~(\ref{eq:VerovatnocaPrekoProcesMatrice}).
+A process matrix maps the tensor product of output spaces for all gates into the tensor product of input spaces for all gates.
 For example, if the process under consideration is a quantum circuit (see Section~2 of~\cite{pau:voj:20}), the corresponding process matrix can be represented as a tensor product of transport vectors, each corresponding to a wire connecting two gates.
-Transport vectors are defined in the same way as~(\ref{eq:DefTransportVectorSpecial}), where in~(\ref{eq:DefKdimTransportVectorSpecial}) the first set of creation operators corresponds to the input Fock space of the wire, while the second set corresponds to its output Fock space.
-Given that a wire is connecting two gates, its input and output Fock spaces correspond to the output and input Fock subspaces of the two gates, respectively.
+Transport vectors are defined in the same way as~(\ref{eq:DefTransportVectorSpecial}), where in~(\ref{eq:DefKdimTransportVectorSpecial}) the first set of creation operators corresponds to the input space of the wire, while the second set corresponds to its output space.
+Given that a wire is connecting two gates, its input and output spaces correspond to the output and input subspaces of the two gates, respectively.
 A gate can in general have multiple incoming or outgoing wires attached to it.
-Therefore, its input (output) Fock space is a tensor product of all output (input) Fock spaces of the corresponding wires.
+Therefore, its input (output) space is a tensor product of all output (input) spaces of the corresponding wires.